vincentgigliobianco/Tennis-betting-models/README.md

 # Tennis betting dataset

+The dataset is available at:https://www.kaggle.com/sijovm/atpdata

-In this project, two models are implemented:
+In this project, two models are implemented by using only the file "ATP.csv":

 - one first is takes into account the probability that a player wins a match
 - the second one takes into account the probability that the opponent wins the match and also that the first player wins the match